adamdienes/grocery_app_server/README.md

 ## Error Messages

-- **401 Unauthorized: Missing Authorization header**
-  Returned when the request does not include an Authorization header.

-- **401 Unauthorized: Invalid token**
-  Returned when the provided token in the Authorization header is invalid.
+- **403 Unauthorized: Invalid token**: Returned when the provided token in the Authorization header is invalid.

-- **404 Product not found for barcode: [barcode]** Returned when no product is found in the database for the specified barcode.

 ## DigitalOcean Droplet connection